JeanCruzC/schedules/README.md

 ## Limiting Generated Patterns

 Both `load_shift_patterns()` and the internal `generate_shifts_coverage_corrected()`
+function accept optional parameters to keep the number of candidates manageable.

+- `start_hour_range` restricts the allowed start times (default is every 30 minutes).
+- `quality_threshold` drops patterns whose total hours fall below the given score.
-function accept an optional `max_patterns` argument.
-When provided, pattern generation stops once this limit is reached which is useful during testing or when exploring large configuration spaces.
+- `max_patterns` stops generation once this limit is reached which is useful during testing or when exploring large configuration spaces.

 ## Testing